 Advantages using TMP:

-- Helical piers do not need any excavation
+- Helical piles do not need any excavation

 - No waiting time to self-build as soon as the installation is done

-- Fast installation, 4 hours to install 11 piers on site
+- Fast installation, 4 hours to install 11 piles on site

 Materials used: Eleven P3-12